zhoyoyo/lede25-animation/README.md

 <script src="https://unpkg.com/scrollama"></script>
 ```

 Then, we copy and paste the Javascript code section from the example and modify it to our use.
-You can copy and paste this section and put it in our script:
+You can copy and paste this section and put it below the d3 code (inside the `.then()` function) in our script:

 ```
 // ======================================